-Stretches of Pico Boulevard, a main artery connecting Santa Monica to Downtown Los Angeles, have begun to look more like an art exhibition as of late: The local business improvement district, paired with nonprofit Beautify Earth, have adorned buildings here with a variety of striking murals.
-The people bustling through the area are equally diverse, drawn to a mix of small galleries, live music venues, shops, and ethnic restaurants tempting almost any palette.
-Accessible from the three Metro Expo Line stations in town and bordered by cornerstones like Santa Monica High School, Santa Monica College, and Virginia Avenue Park—home to a beloved Saturday farmers market - a youthful spirit pervades along Pico Boulevard.
+Stretches of Pico Boulevard, a main artery connecting Santa Monica to Downtown Los Angeles, have begun to look more like an art exhibition as of late: The local business improvement district, paired with the award-winning nonprofit Beautify Earth, has adorned buildings here with a variety of striking murals.
+The people bustling through the area are equally diverse, drawn to a mix of small galleries, live music venues, shops, and a variety of restaurants offering temptations for almost any palate.
+Accessible from the three Metro Expo Line stations in town, Pico ends at the beach and links Santa Monica High School, Santa Monica College, and Virginia Avenue Park—home to a beloved Saturday farmers market.

 For all you history buffs, pay your respects to stars like Glenn Ford and Ingrid Bergman at the City of Santa Monica's Woodlawn Cemetery (1847 14th St).
 Enjoy the natural beauty of this old fashioned cemetery and pick up a map for a walking tour.